spawnmarvel/todo-and-current/README.md

 ---

-* Then the AZ-2008, jump to the docker section and do azure container registry and instance.
+* Then the AZ-2008, jump to the docker section and do azure container registry and instance
 * This is quick.

 https://learn.microsoft.com/en-us/training/courses/az-2008

-Then Github actions-> Github self-hosted runners
+Then Github actions-> Github self-hosted runners (Azure container registry and instance)

 https://github.com/spawnmarvel/learning-docker/blob/main/README-devops.md